The latest trend in childbirth is hundreds of years old.

 WHAT IS A DOULA?

-The word, "doula," comes from the Greek word which means the most important female slave or servant in an ancient Greek household.
-Today the word has come to refer to "a woman experienced in childbirth who provides continuous physical, emotional, and informational support before, during and just after childbirth."
+The word, "doula," comes from the Greek word which means the most important slave or servant in an ancient Greek household.
+Today the word has come to refer to "a person experienced in childbirth who provides continuous physical, emotional, and informational support before, during and just after childbirth."

 A doula provides non-medical support.